ArthurOberon/snow-crash/level02/readme.md

 ----r--r-- 1 flag02 level02 8302 Aug 30  2015 level02.pcap
 ```

-There is a `.pcap` file, which contains captured network traffic.
+There is a `.pcap` file, which contains a capture of network traffic.

 ## 2. Copy the file to the host